gokul2736/Squid-Game/README.md

 # Squid-Game

-## 🎭 Squid Game: Rock-Paper-Scissors 🔺🔻
+## 🎭 Squid Game: Round 1 Rock-Paper-Scissors
 Win or be eliminated.
 A fast-paced, high-stakes version of the classic Rock-Paper-Scissors, inspired by Squid Game.

 ## 🚀 About the Game